New York City Marathon: Five borough course

 Course of the New York City Marathon 2013; this is similar to the courses used in previous years.

 Since 1976, the course has included all five boroughs of New York City.
-It begins on Staten Island, in Fort Wadsworth, near the approach to the Verrazzano-Narrows Bridge.
+It begins on Staten Island, in Fort Wadsworth, near the approach to the Verrazzano–Narrows Bridge.
 The bridge typically carries only vehicular traffic and is closed for the event.
 Runners use both sides of the bridge's upper level and the westbound side of the lower level.
 In the opening minutes of the race, the bridge is filled with runners, creating a dramatic spectacle that is closely associated with the event.

 After descending the bridge, the course winds through Brooklyn, mostly along Fourth Avenue and Bedford Avenue, for approximately the next 11 mi.
 Runners pass through a variety of neighborhoods, including: Bay Ridge, Sunset Park, Park Slope, Bedford–Stuyvesant, Williamsburg, and Greenpoint.

 At 13.109 mi, runners cross the Pulaski Bridge, marking the halfway point of the race and the entrance into Long Island City in Queens.
 After about 15.534 mi, runners exit Queens and cross the East River via the lower level of the Queensboro (59th Street) Bridge into Manhattan.
 At this point in the race, many runners begin to tire, as climbing the bridge is considered one of the most challenging points in the marathon.

 Reaching Manhattan after about 16 mi, the race proceeds north on First Avenue, then crosses into The Bronx via the Willis Avenue Bridge.
 The race is only in The Bronx for one mile before returning to Manhattan as the course follows East 138th St. before crossing the Madison Avenue Bridge.
 It then proceeds south through Harlem down Fifth Avenue and into Central Park at East 90th St. At the southern end of the park, the race proceeds west along 59th St./Central Park South, where thousands of spectators cheer runners on during the last mile.
 At Columbus Circle, the race reenters the park and finishes beside Tavern on the Green.
-The time limit for this course is 8 1/2 hours from the 10:10 a.m. start.
+The time limit for the course has varied; in 2025, the official finish time was 10:00 p.m.
+ET.